-1 RCSD letter to families of students in grades K-6, 2015
+&lt;sup>1 RCSD letter to families of students in grades K-6, 2015

-2 Previous Family Life Education policy (4312.1)
+&lt;sup>2 Previous Family Life Education policy (4312.1)

-Sexuality Education Standards to enable students to achieve the NYS and National Health Education Standards.3
+Sexuality Education Standards to enable students to achieve the NYS and National Health Education Standards.

-- A. The following requirements shall apply to family life/sexual health education offered by the District: - 1.
-All curricula and instructional materials will be available for review by parents and guardians prior to the beginning of the school year and during school hours throughout the school year. - 2.
-Education and programming shall aim to encourage and improve family communications related to sexual health. - 3.
+- 1. The following requirements shall apply to family life/sexual health education offered by the District: - a.
+All curricula and instructional materials will be available for review by parents and guardians prior to the beginning of the school year and during school hours throughout the school year. - b.
+Education and programming shall aim to encourage and improve family communications related to sexual health. - c.
 Family life/sexual health education must respect and be inclusive of the diversity of values and beliefs represented in the community and meet the educational needs of all students.
 Educational programs shall promote civility, interpersonal and inter-group respect among students and between students and staff and families, creating an inclusive school community, being bias-free, and sensitive to the experience of specific student populations, including, but not limited to, LGBTQ and pregnant and parenting students.
-Education and programs shall also prevent and prohibit conduct which is inconsistent with the district's mission, the Dignity for All Students Act, and other state and Federal legislation.4 - 4.
-Human sexuality education shall be accompanied by identification of and sensitivity to values and responsibilities from cultural and religious perspectives and opportunities for values clarification. - 5.
-Family life/sexual health education shall be strength-based and focus on the physical, intellectual, social and emotional dimensions of health.5 - 6.
-Family life/sexual health education shall be evidence-based, medically accurate and age appropriate and include the functional knowledge and skills students need to be healthy and safe.6 - 7.
-Research-based best practices and programs shall be included in the curriculum and related programs at the highest level possible to enhance youth health and safety and decrease unhealthy and risky behaviors, such as STD's including HIV/AIDS, unintended adolescent pregnancy, sexual dating violence, child abuse. - 8.
-Teachers who provide family life/sexual health education will have ongoing, quality professional development - 9.
-Teachers who provide instruction in family life education will have professional preparation in the subject area.
+Education and programs shall also prevent and prohibit conduct which is inconsistent with the District's mission, the Dignity for All Students Act, and other state and Federal legislation. - d.
+Human sexuality education shall be accompanied by identification of and sensitivity to values and responsibilities from cultural and religious perspectives and opportunities for values clarification. - e.
+Family life/sexual health education shall be strength-based and focus on the physical, intellectual, social and emotional dimensions of health. - f.
+Family life/sexual health education shall be evidence-based, medically accurate and age appropriate and include the functional knowledge and skills students need to be healthy and safe. - g.
+Research-based best practices and programs shall be included in the curriculum and related programs at the highest level possible to enhance youth health and safety and decrease unhealthy and risky behaviors, such as STD's including HIV/AIDS, unintended adolescent pregnancy, sexual dating violence, child abuse. - h.
+Teachers who provide family life/sexual health education will have ongoing, quality professional development.

-3 The NYS Education Department Guidance Document for Achieving the NYS Standards in Health Education (2005); National Sexuality Education Standards: Core Content and Skills (2011)
+&lt;sup>3 The NYS Education Department Guidance Document for Achieving the NYS Standards in Health Education (2005); National Sexuality Education Standards: Core Content and Skills (2011)

-4 NYS Dignity for All Students Act: A Resource and Promising Practices Guide for School Administrators and Faculty (2012)
+&lt;sup>4 NYS Dignity for All Students Act: A Resource and Promising Practices Guide for School Administrators and Faculty (2012)

-5 I'm WISE; the Guidance Document for Achieving the NYS Standards in Health Education
+&lt;sup>5 I'm WISE; the Guidance Document for Achieving the NYS Standards in Health Education

-6 National Sexuality Education Standards; Guidance Document for Achieving NYS Standards in Health Education
+&lt;sup>6 National Sexuality Education Standards; Guidance Document for Achieving NYS Standards in Health Education